 How old was the Horse Head formation?

-According to Kessler and Jong, the beginnings of the Horse Head formation started just 11 years ago.
-A photo as recent as 2009 only shows that the ‘horse head’ was just a column with no cave structure that would later on form as the ‘neck’ of the horse.
+According to Kessler and Jong, the beginnings of the Horse Head formation dated back only about 11 years prior to its collapse in 2020.
+A photo from as recently as 2009 shows that the ‘horse head’ was initially just a column, with no cave structure that would later form the ‘neck’ of the horse.

-The caves, or space at where the formation joins with the cliff, would eventually take shape a few years later, forming what looked more like a boar’s head in 2012.
-Further erosion from wind, rain and the sea from there on would further carve out the space at the base of the column, to form the high arching throat of what would come to be identified as a horse head from the sandstone and clay composition of the cliffs.
+The caves, or the space where the formation joined with the cliff, began to take shape a few years later, forming what resembled a boar’s head by 2012.
+Continued erosion from wind, rain, and sea gradually carved out the base of the column, forming the high arching throat that would later be recognised as a horse head, shaped from the sandstone and clay composition of the cliffs.

-Nonetheless in remembrance of Miri’s icon, here are photos of the rock formation, also known as Batu Kuda, taken in 2016.
+Photos of Miri’s iconic rock formation, also known as Batu Kuda, taken in 2016.